aws-samples/serverless-patterns/lambda-s3/README.md

-# Lambda to S3
+# AWS Lambda to AWS S3

-This SAM template creates Lambda function that writes to an S3 bucket when invoked.
+This SAM template creates a Lambda function that writes to an S3 bucket when invoked.

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/lambda-s3